liskin/work.lisk.in/_drafts/linux-media-control.md

 playing from the lock screen if it'd been paused for more than a few seconds.
 This bug does not affect [Movies/Films & TV][MoviesTV], though.

-Were it not for this issue, I'd say it's perfectly usable, as old players and browsers can easily be avoided and I wouldn't mind not being able to use vlc for background playback.
+Were it not for this issue, I'd say it's perfectly usable, as deprecated players/browsers can easily be avoided and I wouldn't mind not being able to use vlc for background playback.

 [SMTC]: https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/integrate-with-systemmediatransportcontrols
 [IE]: https://en.wikipedia.org/wiki/Internet_Explorer